 Broad overview of current topics that should be considered as a professional engineer.
 Students will gain an understanding of engineering professionalism including ethics, cultural considerations, environmental considerations, and use of social media.
 Students will be exposed to current engineering case studies and begin to plan their senior capstone design project.
 Written assignments will be required throughout the course as well as a final research paper (writing-enrichment course).
-Three hours of lecture and one-and-one-half hours of design laboratory each week.
+Three hours of lecture each week.